 Headed to Africa this year?
-These five incredible hotels are so unique that adding one to your itinerary is a must.
+These five incredible hotels are so breathtaking you’ll never want to go home.
 From a floating hotel on Botswana’s Chobe River to an underwater quarters in Tanzania, there’s no time like the present to return to the Motherland.

 5. andBeyond, Mnemba Island, Tanzania